maysax/mindful-android-launcher/README.md

 We are in the exciting early stages of creating an iOS app.
 Seeking designers and developers to help us build this from scratch.

-### Other
+### And beyond
 Don't see something here?
 Tell us about your superpowers and what you would like to work on.
-We need help overhauling our web presense, conducting user research, brainstorming future product direction, getting the word out and more.
-[Sign up.](https://docs.google.com/forms/d/1-hqfeXyy8FcCCMX8CZHTRO54enZCf5TMY_ATzScbqaM/edit#responses)
+We need help overhauling our web presence, conducting user research, brainstorming future product direction, getting the word out and more. [**Sign up.**](https://docs.google.com/forms/d/1-hqfeXyy8FcCCMX8CZHTRO54enZCf5TMY_ATzScbqaM/edit#responses)

+We seek to experiment with new approaches to innovation, drawing inspiration from the bleeding edge of progressive business culture: collective intelligence, omni-win paradigm, metamodernism, Zebras Unite, Emergent Strategy, Transformative Technology, Conscious Capitalism, Conscious Leadership, feminine economy, design feeling, humane technology and more.